xing/kubernetes-deployment-restart-controller/README.md

     kubectl apply -f k8s-manifests/metrics-service.yaml

+## Configuration

+Automatic restart functionality is enabled on per-Deployment (StatefulSet) basis.

-The controller only monitors and restarts deployments that are explicitly marked for participation in the process.
-To do that you need to set an annotation on all the Deployments and StatefulSets you want to be taken care of:
+The only thing you need to do is set the `com.xing.deployment-restart` annotation on the desired Deployment (or StatefulSet) to `enabled`:

 ```yml
 apiVersion: apps/v1beta2